Irish anti-immigration protests: Finglas protests

 On 1 February 2023, after renewed attempts to house refugees in a vacant factory in Finglas, Dublin, a crowd of roughly 200 people protested against immigration outside Finglas Garda station.
 The protest was accompanied by the Garda Public Order Unit in riot gear, who also closed 1 km of the street.
-Subsequently, one of the protesters, Graham Carey, was arrested by armed members of the Special Detective Unit after he posted a threat on social media that the protestors would "go through" the Garda station and made other threats of violence.
+Subsequently, one of the protesters, Graham Carey, was arrested by armed members of the Special Detective Unit after he posted a threat on social media that the protesters would "go through" the Garda station and made other threats of violence.
 Carey has been described as a local far-right activist who was previously involved in anti-vaccine and anti-lockdown protests.
-Organisers told protestors to bring guns and other weapons to the protests and the local branch of the Garda Representative Association called the situation "near anarchy".
+Organisers told protesters to bring guns and other weapons to the protests and the local branch of the Garda Representative Association called the situation "near anarchy".
 Protests at the Garda station were attended by gangland criminal Wayne Bradley, who was previously convicted for an attempted robbery of a cash-in-transit van with his brother Alan Bradley.

 The attacks were motivated by allegations that black people or immigrants sexually assaulted a woman on Cappagh Road in the early hours of 27 January 2023, but Gardaí believe the supposed perpetrator was a white Irish male.

-On 3 February 2023, Graham Carey was charged in court with incitement to hatred.
+On 3 February 2023, Carey was charged in court with incitement to hatred.
 He was barred from social media, ordered to stay away from centres and locations housing refugees and was subject to a curfew.